-The EMTNs and term loans are mostly equity derivative structured products, which can be decomposed from an economic point of view into a low-coupon debt instrument and an equity derivative.
+The EMTNs and term loans are mostly equity derivative structured products, which can be broken down from an economic stand point into a low-coupon debt instrument and an equity derivative.
 These instruments are not very sensitive to changes in interest rates but are very sensitive to changes in the value of the underlying assets and changes in the implicit volatility of the underlying assets.

-However, as the Company holds matched positions on the structured products when taken together, it is not considered to have significant market or interest rate risk.
-There is no material exposure to interest rate risk on cash.
+However, as the Company holds matched positions on the structured products, it does not have significant market or interest rate risk.
+There is no material exposure to interest rate risk on cash and cash equivalents.